ycvogt/epicol18/README.md

 **2. Key-Word-In-Context (KWIC)**

-Enter a search term using regular expressions[^1] and search its appearanches across the entire corpus.
+Enter a search term using regular expressions [1] and search its appearanches across the entire corpus.
 By default, the text search is case-insensitive.
 The results are displayed in a column format with the left and right context of the search term next to the search term column.
 Further columns include the publication date and the book it appeared in.
 At the top, a total count of hits is displayed.

 **3. Diachronic Search**